Understanding: Music Clubs #2 – The Eagles, Mariah Carey

 Music Box – 8xP – 01/19/1995 – 6,050,000 – 150,000 – 1,800,000

-An additional 450,000 units have been sold since at Soundscan end.
-There is no doubt the album gained a few more sales at Clubs.
+An additional 450,000 units have been sold since at Soundscan’s end.
+Undoubtedly, the album gained a few more sales on Clubs since its last certification too.
 How much?
 Please refer to Daydream below.

-As a reminder, Merry Christmas wasn’t available at Clubs.
-Up to 4,3 million when certified to 5xPlatinum, there is still a 700,000 units gap.
+As a reminder, Merry Christmas wasn’t available on clubs.
+Below 4.3 million when certified 5xPlatinum, it represents a 700,000+ units gap.
 The specific nature of the album impacted the accuracy of its Soundscan tally – we will see every limits of Soundscan tracking system on an upcoming Understanding article.